Quadrette: History

 The anticlockwise direction of play, ranking of the Ace and oral communication between partners all suggest a certain antiquity.
 The game appears to be a four-player offshoot of Sizette, whence the name, and Sizette (implying six players) itself was first recorded in 1725 and appears to have been played across many parts of France, both north and south, before dying out in the late 19th century.
-Meanwhile, Quadrette is first recorded in 1785 in a dictionary for the regions of Provence and Comté-Venaissin where, together with Sizette, it also has the name Parlaire (from parler, to speak) because players were expected to talk about the cards they held in their hands.
+Meanwhile, Quadrette is first recorded in 1785 in a dictionary for the regions of Provence and Comtat Venaissin where, together with Sizette, it also has the name Parlaire (from parler, to speak) because players were expected to talk about the cards they held in their hands.
 The name Parlaire endured at least until the mid-19th century.

 In 1834, Piquet, Quadrette, and Sizette were games with which old folk in the Hautes Alpes relaxed, but it was also known in Languedoc.
 In 1860, Quatrète is described as a "village Whist" in Languedoc in which players indicate their hands aloud to their partner.

 Quadrette survived at least until the 1930s, when it was still being played, as Quadretta, in Nice, but there are indications that it may still be played today in the same region of Alpes-Maritimes.